History of Polish intelligence services: 1939–1945

 On March 15, 1946, Section II was officially disbanded, and its archives were taken over by Britain.
 At Section II's dissolution, it had 170 officers and 3,500 agents, excluding headquarters staff.
 Very likely at least some of the Polish agents continued working directly for Britain during the Cold War.

 The Polish intelligence contribution to Britain's war effort was kept secret due to Cold War exigencies.
 In later years, as official British histories were released, the Polish intelligence role barely rated a mention.
 Only when British wartime decryption of Enigma ciphers was made public in the 1970s, did a Polish contribution begin to become known; even then, however, the early versions published in Britain (and some versions even to the end of the 20th century) claimed that Polish intelligence had only been able to steal a German Enigma machine.
-The truth, which had previously been disclosed in Bertrand's book and would later be detailed in papers by Marian Rejewski (who had survived the war and lived to 1980), made slow headway against British and American obfuscations, mendacities and fabrications.
+The truth, which had previously been disclosed in Bertrand's book and would later be detailed in papers by Marian Rejewski (who had survived the war and lived to 1980), made slow headway against British and American obfuscations, mendacities, and fabrications.
 The Polish Enigma-breaking effort had been much more sophisticated than those English-language accounts made out, and had in fact relied largely on mathematical analysis.
 Historians' efforts to gain access to documentation of other Polish intelligence operations met with British stonewalling and with claims that the pertinent Polish archives had been destroyed by the British.

-Polish intelligence supplied valuable intelligence to the Allies; 48% of all reports received by the British secret services from continental Europe in between 1939 and 1945 came from Polish sources.
-The total number of those reports is estimated about bout 80,000, and 85% of them were deemed high or better quality.
+Polish intelligence supplied valuable intelligence to the Allies; 48% of all reports received by the British secret services from continental Europe between 1939 and 1945 came from Polish sources.
+The total number of those reports is estimated at about 80,000, and 85% of them were deemed high or better quality.
 Despite Poland becoming occupied, the Polish intelligence network not only survived but grew rapidly, and near the end of the war had over 1,600 registered agents.

-Western Allies had limited intelligence assets in Central and Eastern Europe, and extensive Polish intelligence network in place proved to be a major asset, even described as "the only allied intelligence assets on the Continent" following the French capitulation.
+The Western Allies had limited intelligence assets in Central and Eastern Europe, and the extensive Polish intelligence network in place proved to be a major asset, even described as "the only allied intelligence assets on the Continent" following the French capitulation.
 According to Marek Ney-Krwawicz, for the Western Allies, the intelligence provided by the Home Army was considered to be the best source of information on the Eastern Front.

+The secret service of the Polish Home Army also collaborated extensively with Japan during WW2, sharing information on both the Nazis and the Soviet Union, and receiving both funds and equipment from Japan.
+Weapons, ammo and medical supplies were smuggled into occupied Poland from Japan, through neutral nations, using Japanese diplomatic offices along the way.
+Chiune Sugihara, a Japanese diplomat in Lithuania, exchanged information with members of the Polish resistance and issued them Japanese transit visas in 1940.